Khan in Kabul Bats For Durable Peace in Region

 Pakistan and China need to engage Afghanistan to wean it away from Indian influence ( Modi anti-Muslim polices should be a big driver) and make it economically viable so that Afghanistan should be able to stand on its feet and shun US aid/assistance.

-An Islamabad-based analyst takes a cautious shot at the visit, saying PM Khan’s visit to Afghanistan is largely symbolic in nature.
+An Islamabad-based analyst takes a cautious shot at Khan’s visit, saying the visit to Afghanistan is largely symbolic in nature.
 In his view, “Kabul regime is waiting for new signals from Washington DC as many elements there were not happy with US giving Pakistan a larger role in peace process”.
 According to him, President-elect Joe Biden, “an old hand, will reassess Afghan policy and may seek to pressurize Pakistan that will strain ties with Ghani govt”.

 Michael Kugelman, Deputy director Asia Program South Asia and senior associate at The Wilson Center says in his latest piece that “both Donald Trump and Joe Biden hold similar views about the region—an island of accord in a sea of partisan-driven discord”.